markx86/uefi-os-template/README.md

 ```

 Once you're done working inside the VM you can type `logout` or `exit` to return to your host's terminal/console.
-Finally type `vagrant halt` to shutdown the VM.
+Finally, type `vagrant halt` to shut down the VM.
 **Tip:** If you just need to restart your VM you can use `vagrant reload`.

 In the unlikely event your VM breaks type `vagrant destroy` to reset the VM.

-**Note:** the next time you type `vagrant up` it will do all the initial setup once again, so don't worry if it takes a while.
+**Note:** the next time you type `vagrant up` it will do all the initial set up once again, so don't worry if it takes a while.

-### Overview of the templatate's structure
+### Overview of the template's structure
 ```
 <project_name>      // Project root directory
 ├── files           // Files to be copied to the root of the OS's image (there's a README inside)